jaredly/j3/Roadmap.md

 And so maybe, with the error highlight, I can indicate whether there's autocomplete available?
 That could be quite nice.

+- [ ] autofix the 'not exaustive' by:
+  - option one, adding a `_` wildcard clause
+  - option two, enumerating all of the options, if there are unions at play
+  - hmm it could also be nice to allow you to select a `_`, and say "break this apart for me", ya know

+- [ ] I want to highlight matching braces again

 # UM OK things